xinity/dcos-docs-site/pages/services/edge-lb/concepts/how-edge-lb-works/index.md

 ---
 layout: layout.pug
-navigationTitle: How Edge-LB Works
+navigationTitle: How Edge-LB works
 title: How Edge-LB works
 menuWeight: 10
 excerpt: Edge-LB proxies and load balances traffic to all services that run on DC/OS.
-enterprise: false
+enterprise: true
 ---

 Edge-LB leverages HAProxy, which provides the core load balancing and proxying features, such as load balancing for TCP and HTTP-based applications, SSL support, and health checking.
 In addition, Edge-LB provides first class support for zero downtime service deployment strategies, such as blue/green deployment.
 Edge-LB subscribes to Mesos and updates HAProxy configuration in real time.